R3nH4s1ssu3s/OP-BLOOKET-HACKS/README.md

 # RESTORED-blookethacks
+ALL THE HACKS ARE NOT MINE!!
+THEY ARE SIMPLY REPOSTED HERE SO PLEASE DO NOT CREDIT ME!

 basically another blooket hacks alt

 For updating the scripts, I go to the schoolcheats.net/blooket web (check it out!) and use the updated scripts.